javascript-tutorial/en.javascript.info/1-js/2-first-steps/20-function-parameters/article.md

 showName("Ilya");
 ```

 The downside is that `arguments` looks like an array, but it's not.
 It does not support many useful array features.
-It only exists for backwards compatibility.
-The rest operator is better.
+It mainly exists for backwards compatibility, usually the rest operator is better.
 ````

-## Destructuring in parameters
+## Destructuring parameters

-There are times when a function may have many parameters.
+There are times when a function may have many parameters, most of which are optional.
+That's especially true for user interfaces.
 Imagine a function that creates a menu.
 It may have a width, a height, a title, items list and so on.

 Here's a bad way to write such function: